 Do not take NSAIDS or VIMOVO:

-- If you had an asthma attack, hives, or other allergic reaction after taking aspirin or other NSAID medicine.
+- if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs

-- If you are allergic to any of the ingredients in VIMOVO.
-See the end of this Medication Guide for a complete list of ingredients in VIMOVO.
+- if you are allergic to any of the ingredients in VIMOVO

 - if you are allergic to any other Proton Pump Inhibitor (PPI) medicine

 Before taking NSAIDs or VIMOVO, tell your health care provider about all of your medical conditions, including if you:

 - have liver or kidney problems